 This section provides information on London Borough of Merton's SEN provision planning from 2018 to 2021 and the Department for Education’s Special Provision Capital Fund

 In Merton the Local Authority's aspirations for children with special educational needs (SEND) and disabilities are as ambitious as for all children and young people:

 - that children can attend provision close to where they live

 - that they achieve well in their local early years, schools and college settings

 - that children and young people can build relationships and friendships with their peers in their local community.

 While most children and young people in Merton attend mainstream schools without the need for additional support, a growing number have an EHCP (Education and Health Care Plan).
-This has grown from 1075 children and young people in January 2016 to 1712 in January 2019.
-About 45% of this growth has been for young people over the age of 16 due to the new statutory requirement to retain EHCPs up to the age of 25, but the remainder of the growth is in statutory school age.
+This has grown from 1075 children and young people in January 2016 to 2252 in January 2021.
+While some of this growth has been for young people over the age of 16 due to the new statutory requirement to retain EHCPs up to the age of 25, much has been growth in statutory school age.

 All provision types have provided for the additional children with EHCPs, and the council has been expanding Perseid and Cricket Green Schools.
 However, there has been a greater proportional increase in the most expensive Independent School placements, many of which mean SEND children travelling greater distances.
 To meet our aspirations Merton is therefore using its DfE Special Provision Capital Grant and further funding to provide additional local state school places.

 By formula, the Department for Education is providing capital grant to Local Authorities for the “special provision fund” in the financial years 2018-19 to 2020-21.
 These allocations are primarily intended to support local authorities to create new places and develop provision for pupils with more complex special educational needs in mainstream and/or special schools.